 Subscribe to our youtube channel to get new updates..!

-The formula, in this case, is modeled as –
+The formula of Polynomial Regression is, in this case, is modeled as:

 It is also advised to keep the order of the polynomial as low as possible to avoid unnecessary complexities.
 There are two ways of doing a Polynomial regression one is forward selection procedure where we keep on increasing the degree of polynomial till the t-test for the highest order is insignificant.
 The other process is called backward selection procedure where the highest order polynomial is deleted till the t-test for the higher order polynomial is significant.

 An example might be an impact of the increase in temperature on the process of chemical synthesis.
 Such process is often used by chemical scientists to determine optimum temperature for the chemical synthesis to come into being.
 Another example might be the relation between the lengths of a bluegill fish compared to its age.
 Where dependent variable is Y in mm and the dependent variable is X in years.